shhall89/shhall89.github.io/wiki.md

 **3 Fun Facts**

-1. This frog uses its bright red eyes to scare away predators
+1. This frog uses its bright red eyes to scare off would-be predators
 2. It is native to Central and South America
-3. Males attract females by engaging in wrestling competitions with other males
+3. Males will wrestle with other males to attract females

 [Source](https://en.wikipedia.org/wiki/Agalychnis_callidryask)